adobe-commerce/aco-sample-catalog-data-ingestion/README.md

    | Arkbridge  | en-US  | `Brand` `Model` `West Coast Inc brands` `Arkbridge part categories`|
    | Kingsbluff  | en-US  | `Brand` `Model` `East Coast Inc brands` `Kingsbluff part categories`|

- At this point you have created three catalog views and six policies.
-You are now ready to complete the [tutorial](https://experienceleague.adobe.com/en/docs/commerce/optimizer/use-case/admin-use-case) to see how the sample data, catalog views, and policy configuration work together with your storefront.
+At this point you have created three catalog views and six policies that reflect the business structure and sales operations flow for the sample Carvelo organization.
+You are now ready to [set up your storefront](https://experienceleague.adobe.com/en/docs/commerce/optimizer/storefront).

 ## Explore the SDK